 - Meeting new partners from different nationalities

 - Learning new skills

 - Opportunities for progress from within

-- Enjoying the social lifestyle and climate that the Middle East has to offer
+- Enjoy the social lifestyle and climate that the Middle East has to offer.

 As part of our commitment to the region, Starbucks Middle East & North Africa is committed to positively recruiting nationals throughout our business.

-Starbucks believes that by training and developing nationals, we are investing in the future sustainability of local workforces and our partnerships with local communities.
-By attracting talented individuals and developing their skills for a dynamic workplace, we are effectively building the careers our workforce.
+Starbucks believes that by training and developing nationals, we are investing in the future: the sustainability of local workforces and our partnerships with local communities.
+By attracting talented individuals and developing their skills required for a dynamic workplace, we are effectively building the careers of our workforce.

 For example, Starbucks in Saudi Arabia has a rewarding and structured program in place that is designed to attract, develop and retain talented individuals.
 The program includes fast-track training to management positions and continued structured support.